Probability and statistics concepts for beginners

 Comparison of Probability and Statistics Concepts

-Probability Measure of the chance that an event will occur, with a value between 0 and 1.
+Probability Measure of the chance of an event occurring, with a value between 0 and 1.

-Event A specific outcome that may occur during a random experiment.
+Event A particular outcome that may occur during a random experiment.

-Random variable A function that assigns a number to each outcome of a random experiment.
+Random Variable A function that associates a number with each result of a random experiment.

 Mean Central value of a data set, calculated by the sum divided by the total number.